A typical appliance repair emergency could be a leak or smoke or even flames coming from the home appliance.

 For big electrical appliance fires, you need a Type C fire extinguisher.
 You should be sure you own at least one Type C fire extinguisher in your house.
 Extinguishers need to be checked regularly to ensure they aren’t expired.
 If there’s a working extinguisher in the home, just pull the pin at the top, aim the hose at the source of the flames, and squeeze the handle.
 If the fire gets too dangerous to fight alone or you think the fire could block an exit, leave the house as fast as possible, close the door behind you, and wait for assistance from the fire department.

-For the smaller appliance fires, call Fremont Appliance Repair once the flames are extinguished and we can identify the cause of the fire and repair the electrical appliance and restore it to its original condition.
+For the smaller appliance fires, call Wells Appliance Repair once the flames are extinguished and we can identify the cause of the fire and repair the electrical appliance and restore it to its original condition.

 Appliance Repair Cost